What is Domain-Driven Design?

 Domain-Driven Design (DDD) is a discipline for designing high-quality software.
 Some would call it an applied philosophy, as it comes with tools and methods, making it very practical.

 DDD was coined by Eric Evans and popularised through his book, “Domain-Driven Design: Tackling Complexity at the Heart of Software in 2003”(*).
 DDD comes with a pattern catalogue, that is to say, a coherent set of patterns that software designers were already practising.
 DDD names and explain these patterns.
 It also comes with innovations, such as Bounded Contexts.
-Domain-Driven Design enabled a new shared abstraction for teams to use, making it easier to talk about software design.
+Domain-Driven Design enables a new shared abstraction for teams to use, making it easier to talk about software design.

 Domain Modelling